GabrielFrota/PhotoSharingApp/README.md

 I would write Javascript at the moment, and that's why I'm putting this project here.
 I'll start rewriting the front-end now, but it will probably take a while to finish it.
 To run the project follow the steps:

--MEAN stack needs to be installed and mongoDB running <br />
+- MEAN stack needs to be installed and mongoDB running <br />
--clone the repository <br />
+- clone the repository <br />
--npm install <br />
+- npm install <br />
--node loadDatabase.js <br />
+- node loadDatabase.js <br />
--node webServer.js <br />
+- node webServer.js <br />
--loadDatabase script inserts some initial users in the database.
+- loadDatabase script inserts some initial users in the database.
 Their login credentials are their lower case last name as username, and the string 'weak' as password.
-The initial users are ["Malcolm", "Ripley", "Took", "Kenobi", "Ludgate", "Ousterhout"]
+The initial users are <br />
+["Malcolm", "Ripley", "Took", "Kenobi", "Ludgate", "Ousterhout"]